Multipass Tutorial - macOS

 ltsInstance Running 192.168.64.3 Ubuntu 22.04 LTS

-We have two instances currently running, the primary instance and our LTS machine with customised specs.
-Our breezy-liger instance is still listed, but its state is “Deleted”.
-We can recover this instance by running multipass recover breezy-liger
+The result shows that you have two instances running, the “primary” instance and the LTS machine with customised specs.
+The “breezy-liger” instance is still listed, but its state is “Deleted”.
+You can recover this instance by running multipass recover breezy-liger.
+But for now, delete the instance permanently by running multipass purge.
+Then run multipass list again to confirm that the instance has been permanently deleted.

 $ multipass list